-South Australia is not known as the Festival for nothing, there seems to be some kind of festival on every weekend.
+South Australia is not known as the Festival State without good reason, there seems to be some kind of festival on every weekend.
 Take a look at what is on during your visit and go along

 - Saint Kilda Playground

-This free adventure playground has a multitude of huge slide, a pirate ship, plenty of swings and climbing frames.
-There’s BBQ facilities so you can stay for the day.
+This free adventure playground has a multitude of huge slides, a pirate ship, plenty of swings and climbing frames.
+There are BBQ facilities so you can stay for the day.

 - Ride a Gondola on the Torrens

 It might not be Venice, but the gondola is just the same!
-Enjoy a ride on the Torrens while sipping some great South Australia wines and enjoying the serenity
+Enjoy a ride on the Torrens while sipping some great South Australian wines and enjoying the serenity

 - Have a Cuddle at a Cat Cafe